Kaustubh-Indulkar/Kaustubh-Indulkar/README.md

 <h2 align="left">Hi 👋!
-My name is Kaustubh Indulkar and I'm a Frontend Developer, from Pune</h2>
+My name is Kaustubh Indulkar and I'm a Third Year Engineering Student, from Pune</h2>

 ###